AGM

 The committee decided this year to invite the Quaker Peace & Social Witness linked group Turning the Tide to facilitate our day.

+Their raison d’être is to advance and promote the understanding of non-violence for positive structural change.
 Though they are not issue-based, they spring from the peace movement.
 As the focus of social action has widened, so has the work of Turning the Tide.

 They offered us tools for our strategic thinking, to help us: